Link

 What is the default output resolution and how do I change it?

 The default scaling of 1.33f matches Acrobat’s 100% view.
-To change the output resolution, pass a different float value to setPageScaling() — for example, 2.0f doubles the output dimensions.
+To change the output resolution, pass a different float value to setPageScaling().
+For example, 2.0f doubles the output dimensions.
 For higher-resolution output with additional control, use the ConvertPagesToHiResImages class.

 How do I convert a single page instead of the whole PDF?

 Use setPageRange() with a PageRanges value.
 For example, convert.setPageRange(new PageRanges("3")) converts only page 3.
-Ranges follow the SetOfIntegerSyntax format — "1-5,8,10" converts pages 1 through 5, plus pages 8 and 10.
+Ranges follow the SetOfIntegerSyntax format: "1-5,8,10" converts pages 1 through 5, plus pages 8 and 10.

 Can JPedal convert password-protected PDF files?